The Licensing Center contains information about how to become a partner of the ShakeAlert® System.

 Evaluation Partners are organizations that want to understand how the ShakeAlert System works in order to evaluate if they want to become a technical partner or system end user.
 Evaluation Partners are not permitted to take actions or distribute alerts based on ShakeAlert information.

-Important Note: The ShakeAlert Evaluation Partnership Agreement is a non-negotiable agreement and must be executed as is.
+Important Note: The ShakeAlert Evaluation License Agreement is a non-negotiable agreement and must be executed as is.

 Communication, Education, and Outreach Partnership